jason-c-dev/claude-cli-rpi5-with-speech/README.md

 For further assistance, please open an issue in this repository.

-## Contributing

-Contributions to improve the Claude CLI are welcome.
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## AI Assistance in Development

 This project was developed with significant assistance from Claude 3.5 Sonnet, an AI model created by Anthropic.
 Claude provided guidance, code suggestions, and helped refine the implementation throughout the development process.
 This collaboration showcases the potential of AI-assisted coding in creating complex, functional applications.